reshinto/reshinto.github.io/docs/Technologies/projectManagementTools/apacheMaven/readme.md

   - when 2 versions of the same artifact are needed
     - the closest to the actual project wins
       - e.g: actual project <- A needs package abc version 1.0 <- B needs package abc version 1.2
-        - package abc vesion 1.0 wins
+        - package abc version 1.0 wins
     - if `dependencyManagement` tag is used
       - the chosen version will be used
     - if declaring in local dependency